sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 about a single match in an intuitive manner.
 Passing trends, networks, players' roles in a given system, and even how well they're performing said roles.

-In this blog post, we'll go through the steps to creating your own in Python using Statsbomb's open data.
+In this post, we'll go through the steps to creating your own in Python using Statsbomb's open data.

 (If you're just interested in the code, the github link's [here](https://github.com/sharmaabhishekk/passmaps))

 ## Pre-requisites

 I'm gonna be using Python so you'll need that installed on your system to follow along.
 If you don't already, you can go over to
-[python](python.org) and get it for your system.
+[python.org](python.org) and get it for your system.

 Other than that, we'll also we using the following Python libraries:

-* Matplotlib - for the actual plotting
+* Matplotlib - for the plotting
 * Pandas - wrangling the data
 * Requests - making a request to get the data
 * Numpy - some more computing on the data